lonjedzi/lonjedzi.github.io/_posts/2024-12-30-Active-Directory-Lab.md

 ### What Will Be Covered
 Part 1: Install Active Directory on Windows Server 2022.

 Part 2: Setting up a NAT network, updating the server, enabling a static IP, enabling Remote Desktop, and renaming the server.

 Part 3: Transforming the server into a domain controller and joining it to a domain.

 Part 4: Configuring DNS forward lookup zones.

 Part 5: Joining a Windows 11 device to my domain.

 Part 6: Creating Organizational Units (OUs), users, and groups, and demonstrating logging into accounts.

 Part 7: Sharing folders securely within the AD environment.

+### Prerequisites
+1. Oracle VirtualBox

+2. Windows Server 2022 ISO

-### Part 1: Install Active Directory on Windows Server 2022.
+### Part 1: Installing Active Directory on Windows Server 2022.